moldham74/AussieCAS/about.md

 ### Education
 My academic career originally commenced in Tasmania, where I attended the University of Tasmania and was awarded a Bachelors of Economics with honors in 1995.
 My honours thesis, following Schupeter's "creative destruction" investigated the relationship between market concentration and research and development (R&D) spending in Australia.

-I then put myself through the [Chartered Financial Analyst program](https://www.cfainstitute.org/programs/cfaprogram/Pages/index.aspx), earning my charter designation in 2012.
+I then put myself through the <a href="https://www.cfainstitute.org/programs/cfaprogram/Pages/index.aspx" target="blank">Chartered Financial Analyst program</a>, earning my charter designation in 2012.
 However, my desire to continue my learning and to gain greater insights in CAS saw me enrol in the Masters of Arts in Interdisciplinary Studies with a concentration in Computational Social Science at George Mason in 2014.
 I was subsequently awarded my degree in 2016.

 ### Work experience
 In bewteen my studies I have had exciting and varied professional career.
 After university I started work at Toyota Australia, and undertook numerous tasks including: